LukeShortCloud/rootpages/src/ansible.rst

     ## be "False"
     rabbitmq_use_long_name="True"

 Then install Ansible Tower using the setup shell script.
 This will run an Ansible Playbook to install Tower.

 .. code-block:: sh

-    $ sudo ./setup.sh
+    $ ./setup.sh

 When the installation is complete, Ansible Tower can be accessed by a web browser.
 If no SSL certificate was defined, then a self-signed SSL certificate will be used to encrypt the connection.
 The default username is "admin" and the password is defined in the ``inventory`` file.

 ::